carlanj/Drone_RL/README.md

 - strafe left / strafe right,
 - ascend / descend.

-This is well-suited for DQN because Q-learning over a fixed action set is stable and sample-efficient:contentReference[oaicite:15]{index=15}.
+This is well-suited for DQN because Q-learning over a fixed action set is stable and sample-efficient

 ### Continuous control (used by PPO / DDPG)
 The policy outputs a 4D continuous vector: